-- 5. The school has classroom, laboratory, library, and other facilities necessary to operate its program; - 6.
+- 4. The school's description of its enrollment sufficiently state and describe how it is designed to serve children with disabilities. - 5.
+The school has classroom, laboratory, library, and other facilities necessary to operate its program; - 6.
 The school employs professional staff who are qualified by training and experience in the areas in which they are assigned as measured by the following: - A. For teachers, a minimum of a bachelor's degree in their field of instruction or substantially equivalent time in training and experience in their field of instruction. - B. For all professional staff, relevant experience and/or training in other programs not related to teaching or administrative duties to which they are assigned; - 7.
 The school has an adequate program of continuing professional staff development as demonstrated in the application; - 8.
 The school employs a sufficient number of professional staff for the population served; - 9.
-The school substantially complies with all statutory requirements for approved independent schools- and the Board's rules for approved independent schools, and the school must fully comply with including nondiscrimination in admissions and Sections 2223.1 (General Requirements for Approved Schools), 2223.2.1 (Nondiscrimination Statement and Policy), and 2223.4 (Annual Compliance Assurance), as well as all operations and requirements related to student safety, including those relative to its facilities, fire drills, and the immunization of its students against disease; - 10.
+The school substantially complies with all statutory requirements for approved independent schools and the Board's rules for approved independent schools including nondiscrimination in admissions and operations and requirements relative to its facilities, fire drills, and the immunization of its students against disease; - 10.
 The school maintains a register of the daily attendance of each of its enrolled students; - 11.
 The school maintains an operating schedule that includes a total number of instructional hours each year that is not less than that required of a public school serving the same grades; - 12.
-The school has the financial capacity to carry out its stated objectives for the period of approval evidenced by one of the following: - (A) An audit letter by a certified accounting firm from the present or prior year describing financial capacity; - (B) A notarized letter summarizing the financial status within the present or prior fiscal year signed by the board of directors or governing body; - (C) An audit from the present or prior fiscal year performed by a certified accounting firm; or - (D) A statement of financial capacity of a private, state, or regional agency recognized by the State Board for accrediting purposes concerning the school's financial capacity;
+The school has the financial capacity to carry out its stated objectives for the period of approval evidenced by one of the following: - (A) An audit letter by a certified accounting firm from the present or prior year describing financial capacity; - (B) A notarized letter summarizing the financial status within the present or prior fiscal year signed by the board of directors or governing body; - (C) An audit from the present or prior fiscal year performed by a certified accounting firm; or